JaineInvent/Axial-Flux-Switch-Reluctance-Motor-AFSRM-/AFSRM/RevisedPlan.md

 - r = 40mm
 2. Identify Power(output) and torque requirements:
 - I'll find an interesting robot online, and base my actuator goals based on that of the existing actuator
-- Using Dynamics/Physics 1 I can calculate rotational and linear velocity needed for a specific range of loads (which will relate to electronics! :D )
+- Based on electrical constraints, I can calculate max torque for my actuator
+- Then I can improve on that torque(ie make it useful using planetary gears and dynamics)
 3. Design Casing
 - Room for electronics/wiring, sensors, bearings, gears for ratios if needed
 - Thermal considerations